-One of our writing group members has achieved publishing success with his new novel Paranormal City.
+One of our writing group members, Stephen Oliver, has achieved publishing success with his new novel Paranormal City.
 It has been very well received and attracted 5 star reviews on Amazon:

 “I survived the Dark City and found my way home.
 I bought this book from the author at a book signing.
 I was intrigued and when I started reading it was instantly drawn deeply into this strange world.
 His descriptions of the people inhabiting the dark city and descriptions of Hell are absolutely amazing, I thoroughly enjoyed every bit of this book.
 It appealed to my darker side.
 Congratulations Stephen Oliver, I look forward to the next one.”